Hauptinhalt

 Tips

-If a short-time Fourier transform has zeros, its conversion to decibels results in negative infinities that cannot be plotted.
-To avoid this potential difficulty, spectrogram adds eps to the short-time Fourier transform when you call it with no output arguments.
+• If an STFT matrix has zeros, its conversion to decibels results in negative infinities that cannot be plotted.
+To avoid this issue, spectrogram adds eps to the STFT matrix when you call it with no output arguments or by specifying the Parent argument.

 References